FaMalagodi/Restaurant-SB/README.md

 # Restaurant-SD

-A restaurant code using react next, with database, interface java and back-end
+A restaurant code using react next, html css, with database, interface java and back-end